Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_alation/getting_started_with_alation.md

 ![VHOL-Screen7](./assets/Screen4-Policies-Exer2.png)

-4. Once in Policy Center you will be able to complete the execerise as outlined.
+4. Once in Policy Center, you will be able to complete the exercise as outlined.

 ![VHOL-Screen8](./assets/Screen4-Policies-Exer3.png)